Rishabh-Mer/Unibot/data/nlu.md

 - No
 - Not interested
 - Stop
+- I cant
+- I wont
 - I dont want to share
 - cant provide
 - No details
 - Sorry
 - Na

-## intent:change_language
-- change language
-- change my language
-- language change
-- change
-- language
-- I want to change language

-## intent:quote_day
-- quote of the day
-- quote
-- quotes

 <!-- Department/Course Related -->
 ## intent:department
 - What are the departments in college?
+- How many departments
+- Branches
+- streams
+- courses
 - Branch provided by college?
 - How many stream provided by college?
 - What stream provided by college?
 - Does college offer IT department?
 - Does college offer COMPS department?
 - Does college have AL&ML department?
+- Does college have ALML department?
 - Does college have DATA ENGINEERING department?
 - Does college has CIVIL department?
+- Does college has EXTC department?
 - departments of college
 - Departmets of College
 - Departments